 King Achish assigned him Ziklag as his place of residence.
 There he lived for over a year and four months.
 Afterward, the town belonged to successive kings of Judah (1 Samuel 27:6).

-During his absence with his army to join the Philistine expedition against the Israelites (29:11), it was destroyed by the Amalekites (30:1, 2), whom David, however, pursued and utterly routed, returning all the captives (1 Samuel 30:26-31).
+During his absence with his army to join the Philistine expedition against the Israelites (1 Samuel 29:11), Ziklag was destroyed by the Amalekites (1 Sam.
+30:1-2), whom David, however, pursued and utterly routed, returning all the captives (1 Samuel 30:26-31).

-Two days after his return from this expedition, David received tidings of the disastrous battle of Gilboa and of the death of Saul (2 Samuel 1:1-16).
+Two days after his return from this expedition, David received tidings of the disastrous battle of Gilboa and of the death of King Saul (2 Samuel 1:1-16).
 He now left Ziklag and returned to Hebron, along with his two wives, Ahinoam and Abigail, and his band of 600 men.

 The exact location of Ziklag is uncertain today, although various archaeological ruins have been suggested.
 Ziklag was given to the Tribe of Simeon in the southern portion of Judah’s inheritance (Joshua 19:5).
 The Bible indicates that the city of Hormah was located between Chesil and Ziklag (Joshua 15:30) and between Bethul and Ziklag (1 Chronicles 4:30)—Chesil, Bethul and Bethuel may be different names for the same place.